 A look at the in/out debate through the lens of trust

 A blog post by Richard’s friend, neighbour and fellow coach Rosalind Turner got him thinking about the whole Brexit debate through the lens provided by the framework for trust he first shared in his ARC Leadership book.
-It prompts questions Brits and Europeans could all be asking themselves given the current mood across the region.
+It generates questions that Brits and Europeans could all be asking themselves, given the current mood across the region.

 The Core Disciplines of Leadership and Team Performance